eduardo-dangelo/code-docs/module_01/exercise.md

     </div>
   </div>
   ```
-  > The topbar contains the title of the website and a dropdown menu.
-The dropdown menu is hidden by default and will be displayed when the user clicks on the burger menu.
+  > The dropdown menu is hidden by default and will be displayed when the user clicks on the burger menu.
   > Notice we are defining `classes` and `ids` like `class="burger-menu"` and `id="myDropdown"`.
 These will be used to style the elements.
   > The `dropdownFunction()` function will be defined in `script.js` and will be explained later.

-- The hero component:
+### The hero component:
+  > The hero component contains a title and a subtitle.
+It will be displayed at the top of the page, below the topbar.
+- Add the following code inside the `<body>` element, below the topbar component:
   ```html
   <div class="hero-container">
     <h1>